james-wallace-nz/ls_rb129/practice_problems/RB129_study_questions.md

   grade = new_grade
 end
 ```

+    If we don't reassign the `@grade` instance variable directly, or pre-fix `grade` with `self`, then Ruby will assume that we are initializing a local variable and assigning the `new_grade` to it.

 71. On which lines in the following code does self refer to the instance of the `MeMyselfAndI` class referenced by `i` rather than the class itself?
 Select all that apply: